Galois connecting call-by-value and call-by-name: Order-enriched denotational semantics

-We interpret computation types as (Eilenberg-Moore) algebras for an order-enriched monad $\T$, which we need to be \emph{strong} (just as models of Moggi's monadic metalanguage~\cite{moggi:notions-computation-monads} use a strong monad).
-The definitions of strong $\Poset$-monad and of $\T$-algebra we give are slightly non-standard, but are equivalent to the standard ones.
-(In particular, it is more convenient for us to bake the strength into the Kleisli extension of the monad instead of having a separate strength.) \begin{definition}[Strong $\Poset$-monad] A \emph{strong $\Poset$-monad} $\T = (T, \eta, \extend{({-})})$ on a cartesian $\Poset$-category $\C$ consists of an object $TX \in \ob \C$ and morphism $\eta_X : X \to TX$ for each $X \in \ob \C$, and a monotone function (\emph{Kleisli extension}) $ \extend{({-})} : \Hom \C {W \times X} {TY} \to \Hom \C {W \times TX} {TY} $ for each $W,X,Y \in \ob \C$, such that
+We interpret computation types as (Eilenberg--Moore) algebras for an order-enriched monad $\T$, which we need to be \emph{strong} (just as models of Moggi's monadic metalanguage~\cite{moggi:notions-computation-monads} use a strong monad).
+The definitions of strong $\Poset$-monad and of $\T$-algebra we give are slightly non-standard, but are equivalent to the standard ones (see for example~\cite{mcdermott2022what}).
+In particular, it is more convenient for us to bake the strength into the (Kleisli) extension of the monad instead of having a separate strength. \begin{defi}[Strong $\Poset$-monad] Let $\C$ be a cartesian $\Poset$-category.
+A \emph{strong $\Poset$-monad} $\T$ on $\C$ consists of: \begin{itemize} \item an object $TX \in \ob \C$ for each $X \in \ob{\C}$; \item a morphism $\eta_X : X \to TX$ for each $X \in \ob{\C}$ (the \emph{unit}); \item a monotone function $ \extendr[W]{({-})} : \Hom \C {W \times X} {TY} \to \Hom \C {W \times TX} {TY} $ (\emph{Kleisli extension}) for each $W,X,Y \in \ob \C$. \end{itemize} These are required to satisfy the following four laws.\footnotemark{}